 The verification of training form ("Record of Equivalent Training") is available under the forms tab (or click here ).
 Waiver test candidates can print the form and then "plug-in" all their training hours into the listed functional areas to see if they feel they will meet our minimum training requirements.
 All support documentation for previous training must be attached to the "Record of Equivalent Training" form and included with the Waiver Application.
 (Functional Area definitions are available on our website (or click here)

 Study materials are provided by the appointing agency once AZPOST has determined the candidate is eligible for participation in the waiver process.
 The written test is coordinated with the appointing Arizona law enforcement agency and AZPOST.

 - Proficiency testing must be completed after appointment and before the written component.
 The three (3) part proficiency test consisting of:

-- 2. The written component consisting of a comprehensive test divided into three blocks.
+- The written component consists of a comprehensive test divided into three blocks.